National Aquatic Animal Health Plan

-The National Aquatic Animal Health Plan (NAAHP) was developed in response to the growing need for a coordinated government effort to ensure aquatic animal health.
+The National Aquatic Animal Health Plan (NAAHP) for the United States was developed in response to the growing need for a coordinated government effort to ensure aquatic animal health.
 Officials from federal, state, local, and tribal governments have been working in partnership with aquaculture and other interested stakeholders for the last several years to develop the NAAHP.

 The NAAHP is the summation of ideas on how the federal government, in collaboration with stakeholders, should develop policies, programs and potential regulations to address aquatic animal diseases in order to benefit aquaculture and aquatic animal resources in the United States.
 Two primary drivers were the growing need to protect domestic commerce and resources and the advent of new health regulations by foreign governments that restrict the import of live and processed aquatic animals from the United States.